 The marigolds’ claim to fame with regards to abating mosquitoes has long been known outside the scientific community, making it a reliable option for those already adjusted to planting border plants in their vegetable gardens.
 However, when compared to other natural mosquito prevention methods, marigolds stand out for their beautiful radiance.
 This radiance can even be adapted to fit the needs of your living space, with potted marigolds serving just as efficiently as their ground-planted brethren.

-- Marigold plants – As described, marigolds perform their mosquito-blocking duty best when in their plant form.
+As described, marigolds perform their mosquito-blocking duty best when in their plant form.
 Luckily, marigolds are not particularly finicky when it comes to growing.
 Generally, marigolds require full sun and well-drained soil in order to flourish.
-In order to encourage rapid blooming, you may consider supplementing your top soil with compost, also.
+In order to encourage rapid blooming, you may consider supplementing your topsoil with compost, also.
 Once in full bloom, the marigolds’ full insect-blocking capacity will become fully apparent (2).

-- Essential oils – To a lesser degree, marigold oil (often referred to as calendula oil) may be useful for transporting the marigolds’ natural mosquito-blocking capabilities where you need it most.
-This oil is difficult to make at home, so you best option for obtaining it is through an online source.
+To a lesser degree, marigold oil (often referred to as calendula oil) may be useful for transporting the marigolds’ natural mosquito-blocking capabilities where you need it most.
+This oil is difficult to make at home, so your best option for obtaining it is through an online source.

 1 – Paul Simon.
 Science: Could marigolds slay killer mosquitoes?.
 17 July 1993.